Organisation

 “Supporting Communities for Building Constitutional Values”

 SRUTI – established in 1983, is a not-for-profit organisation that works towards social change at the grass roots, across rural and urban India, through its Fellowship Programme.
 It is committed to empowering marginalised people to lead a dignified life with access to livelihood, resources and build societal values of cooperation and support.
 SRUTI supports people-oriented initiatives among some of the most disadvantaged communities in India.
-SRUTI fellows engage in a wide range of activities including awareness raising; organising perspective training and capacity building for communities; models and best practices for community-led conservation across rural and urban India.
+SRUTI fellows engage in a wide range of activities including awareness building; organising perspective training and capacity building for communities; models and best practices for community-led conservation across rural and urban India.

-Funds for the core fellowship support are raised by SRUTI through individual donations and independent resource mobilisation efforts e.g., scrap collection and other fund-raising activities.
+Funds for the core fellowship support are raised by SRUTI through individual donations and independent resource mobilisation efforts e.g., scrap collection and other indigenous fund-raising activities.
 Since its inception, SRUTI has supported the work of 167 fellows at the grassroots in 18 states across India.

 SRUTI currently supports 38 fellows, 200+ karyakartas (volunteers/activists) and their groups in 16 states: Assam, Bihar, Chhattisgarh, Delhi, Gujarat, Himachal Pradesh, Kashmir, Jharkhand, Madhya Pradesh, Maharashtra, Odisha, Rajasthan, Tamil Nadu, Uttarakhand and Uttar Pradesh.
 The current outreach of SRUTI fellows is over 7361 villages and 250 urban clusters covering around 6.8 lakh families and 34 lakh people.